 - Enterprise-grade security surrounds Tableau, preventing data from ever falling into the wrong hands—even while scaling.

-- The greatest report generating and visualisation capabilities are available in Tableau, and you can quickly share them on the Tableau server.
+- The greatest report-generating and visualization capabilities are available in Tableau, and you can quickly share them on the Tableau server.

 - Tableau is a highly dynamic dashboard that accommodates all user ability levels.

-- Tableau boasts of a 14-day free trial version.
+- Tableau boasts a 14-day free trial version.